What Makes a Terrible Driver?

 Key Takeaways

-- Demonstrating a competitive mindset on the road, like unnecessary overtaking and excessive honking, characterizes a poor driver.
+• A competitive mindset on the road, like unnecessary overtaking and excessive honking, characterizes a poor driver.

-Not using signal lights
+Not using turn signals

-Staying between two lanes
+Staying between lanes

 Aggressive driving